24/7 FREE CONSULTATIONS

 Many homes and office buildings in Pennsylvania were built when asbestos was commonly used in construction.
 In fact, many public schools and government buildings across the state contain asbestos.
 While it poses little risk as long as it remains undisturbed, the buildings are now aging.

-If asbestos-containing materials begin falling apart, then asbestos can enter the air of the building, creating a health risk for anyone working or studying inside.
+If asbestos-containing materials begin falling apart, asbestos can enter the building’s air, creating a health risk for anyone working or studying inside.
 There’s also a significant risk for asbestos to become aerosolized during maintenance or construction on these buildings.
 An experienced Philadelphia mesothelioma lawyer can help.

 Pennsylvania Asbestos Laws and Regulations

-There are stringent federal laws regarding the commercial use of asbestos in the United States.
-Each state can pass more stringent laws of its own and determine how to ensure asbestos regulations are followed.
-For example, Pennsylvania has specific procedures for ensuring that contractors involved in asbestos abatement, or the removal of asbestos from old buildings, are trained to do so safely.
+Strict federal laws regulate the commercial use of asbestos in the United States, but some states have passed additional laws to further protect residents from asbestos exposure.
+In Pennsylvania, there are specific procedures for ensuring that contractors involved in asbestos abatement, or the removal of asbestos from old buildings, are trained to do so safely.

 The process of filing personal injury and wrongful death lawsuits also varies from state to state.
-For example, Pennsylvania law doesn’t allow people to file a claim simply for having been exposed to asbestos; you have to wait until an asbestos-related disease develops to take legal action.
-Your Pennsylvania mesothelioma lawyer will help you to understand the specific regulations in this state.
+Pennsylvania law doesn’t allow people to file a claim simply for having been exposed to asbestos; you must wait until an asbestos-related disease develops to take legal action.

 Statute of Limitations for Filing Your Case